Saturday May 19

 No Comma Necessary—Coordinating Conjunctions Don’t Always Need Commas

-on February 26th, 2011 by Fiction Editor Beth Hill and last modified on February 27, 2011
+February 26, 2011 by Fiction Editor Beth Hill

 The topic of coordinating conjunctions and commas is on my mind because I just finished the most recent novel from a series that I love, a novel filled with superfluous commas.